LoveUI Skills

 - Understand the product, audience, framework, and existing design system.

-- Read the right reference files for the task.
+- Read only the reference files needed for the task.

 - Use the LoveUI registry as the source of truth for components and examples.